firebase/geofire-js/README.md

 ## Live Examples

-To see GeoFire in action, you can play around with our fully-featured demo [here](https://geofire.firebaseapp.com/sfVehicles/index.html).
+To see GeoFire in action, you can [play around with our fully-featured demo](https://geofire.firebaseapp.com/sfVehicles/index.html).
 This demo maps all of the San Francisco MUNI vehicles within a certain search radius.
 You can drag around the search radius and see the vehicles update in realtime.